gagliardetto/solana-go/README.md

 `solana-go` is exclusively supported by my own time (which is money).

-If my work has been useful in building your for-profit services/infra/bots/etc., consider donating at DkP56dVfmTTN58oy6hDpRLtw4RMEFMmEWs8umN3Kg8vp
+If my work has been useful in building your for-profit services/infra/bots/etc., consider donating at DkP56dVfmTTN58oy6hDpRLtw4RMEFMmEWs8umN3Kg8vp (solana) to support future development.

 Thanks!